CHTC/chtc-website-source/_uw-research-computing/docker-jobs.md

 ## Use a Docker Container in a Job

-Jobs that run inside a Docker container will be almost exactly the same as "vanilla" HTCondor jobs.
+Jobs that run inside a Docker container will be almost exactly the same as normal HTCondor jobs.
 The main change is indicating which Docker container to use and an optional "container universe" option:

 ```